Bhagyalakshmi (1961 film)

 Bhagyalakshmi is a 1961 Indian Tamil-language film directed by K. V. Srinivasan.
 The film stars Gemini Ganesan and Sowcar Janaki.
 It was released on 7 November 1961.

 Plot

 Kamala, a young widow and a victim of child marriage, and Radha are best friends.
 When Radha marries Sunder, Kamala moves in with them.
-When Kamala comes across a photograph, that hints that her husband may be alive, changes her life forever.
+When Kamala comes across a photograph, that hints that her husband may be alive, it changes her life forever.